jdevfullstack-tutorials/single-display-arduino-project/README.md

 4. Of course, simulate the program!

-5. Challenge: add a border using LEDs with your own pattern of blinking and make the `7-segment Display` component display letters to form words that have significance to you.
+5. Final Version: add a border using LEDs with your own pattern of blinking or group of LEDs of your own style.
+Make the `7-Segment Display` component display letters to form words that have significance to you.
+There should be at least 2 words presented and another two group of numbers like your birthday, year you were born, significant date in your life, lucky numbers for you, etc.
+Explain the significance by using comments.